equals9-com/eq9-token-contracts/README.md

 It's not a typo. `amountStakes` is different from `amountStaked`. `amountStakes` is counting the amount of individual stakes that happened, while `amountStaked` is counting the total staked for the contract.
 The function does the first, it counts how much does it have of each individual stake.

+### FUNC-1

+Since those are part of the open zeppelin standard contract, I'm leaving them as it is.

 ## Locking for later reference